 Meanwhile, online businesses like Amazon have disrupted retail, and have raised customers’ expectations for service, speed, and fulfilment to sky-high levels.
 This means that there’s no time to lose when it comes to digital transformation.
 Investing in seamless digital solutions is vital if consumer health companies are to engage successfully with customers.

-Companies who fall behind risk losing out on a huge scale.
-Direct-to-consumer (D2C) commerce is accelerating, and e-commerce is CH’s fastest-growing distribution channel, making up 12% of CH business – a 59% increase over the past 5 years.
+Companies that fall behind risk losing out on a huge scale.
+Direct-to-consumer (D2C) commerce is accelerating, and e-commerce is CH’s fastest-growing distribution channel, making up 12% of CH’s business – a 59% increase over the past 5 years.
 As consumers increasingly turn to online channels first when shopping for healthcare products, consumer health companies must ensure that their digital presence is up to scratch, and can provide the high-quality, transparent service that today’s customers demand.